punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

 # Arc Inventory Tutorial

-How to create a simple Active and Equippable Inventory
+How to create a simple inventory with an item held in your hand

 ## Part 0: Setup Arc Inventory